mcpland/testing-mcp/README.md

 ### Enhanced with Descriptions

-You can optionally provide descriptions for each context key to help Claude understand what APIs are available and how to use them:
+You can optionally provide descriptions for each context key to help LLMs understand what APIs are available and how to use them:

 ```ts
 await connect({